edasque/DynamoDBtoCSV/README.md

 AWS DynamoDBtoCSV
 ==================

-This application will export the content of a DynamoDB table into CSV.
+This application will export the content of a DynamoDB table into a CSV (Comma delimited value) output.
 All you need to do is create a *config.json* file in that same directory where you configure your *accessKeyId*, *secretAccessKey* and *region* as such:

 	{
 	    "accessKeyId": "REPLACE",